trodman201/trodman-DS/README.md

 ### Filename: SQLQuery.png
 ## SQLQuery.png is a png of a query using sql to sort which products have a price over $70

+### Filename: MyHTML.png
+## MyHTML.png is a png of sample html code used to advertise a pet shelter